 The Group of Seven (G7) is an informal bloc of industrialized democracies—Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States—that meets annually to discuss issues such as global economic governance, international security, and energy policy.
 Proponents say the forum's small and relatively homogenous membership promotes collective decision making, but critics note that it often lacks follow-through and excludes important emerging powers.

 Russia belonged to the forum from 1998 through 2014—then the Group of Eight (G8)—but was suspended after its annexation of Crimea in March of that year.
 The G7’s future has been challenged by continued tensions over Ukraine, concerns over the eurozone's economic performance, and the larger Group of Twenty’s (G20) rise as an alternative forum.
-Meanwhile, the election of U.S. President Donald J. Trump has thrown the bloc’s traditional commitment to free trade into turmoil and raised questions over its cooperation on global climate policy.
+Meanwhile, the election of U.S. President Donald J. Trump has deepened divisions within the bloc, throwing its traditional commitment to free trade into turmoil and raising questions over its cooperation on global climate policy.

 France, Italy, Japan, the United Kingdom, the United States, and West Germany formed the Group of Six in 1975 (Canada joined the following year) to provide a venue for the non-Communist powers to address pressing economic concerns, which included inflation and a recession sparked by the OPEC oil embargo.
 Cold War politics invariably entered the group’s agenda.